Entities

 Last updated

 Every unique "person" that is known to your organisation is stored within Proofdesk as an "entity".
-They are the blueprints for customers, controlling parties, beneficial owners and introducers.
+They can be used as customers, linked entities, UBOs, controlling parties, beneficial owners and introducers within .

 An entity is made up of four key components: